katerina-kossler/katerina-kossler.github.io/README.md

 # katerina-kossler.github.io

-## A simple site for career exposure
+## A simple site to explore frontend design concepts and generally have a professional prescence.